sfc-gh-ahkhan/snowflake-api/README.md

 Gateway endpoint with websockets and the AWS Step Functions state machine that orchestrates the Lambda functions.

-10. Go ahead and make note of the API endpoint that you just created.
+11. Go ahead and make note of the API endpoint that you just created.
 ![](images/deployed.png)

-Before we test our API, we need to first make sure that this API endpoint has access to the right data in our Snowflake backend.

 Module 4: Using the API
 ========================